-How gorgeous are these hexagonal tiles?
+How gorgeous is this candy pink wall panelling?
 Decorate your bathroom or kitchen with a pretty pink feature wall like this one.
-Add shades of wine red in the tile detailing and with your hand towel.
+Add pops of greenery for contrast and life.

-Forgo the classic white subway tiles and opt for this slick shiny-grey tile.
+Forgo the classic white subway tiles and opt for slick shiny grey tiles instead.
 This makes a stunning feature wall in your bathroom, and it looks great with a grey bath and brass tapware.

 Take your plain brick wall to the next level by painting it white.
 This will open up your space and make it appear much larger and brighter.
 And the great thing is that you don’t have to wait for a professional to paint it for you.
 If you’re into DIY, then pull out the paintbrush and get started!
 In just a weekend, you can have a brand-spankin’ new feature wall.